-- Critical and creative thinking, communication, and problem-solving skills;
+- Demonstrate creative problem-solving skills;

 The breadth and flexibility of the WGS major enables students to choose among a variety of courses across many disciplines that suit their needs and interests as well as to tailor their course of study to develop a specialization within Women, Gender and/or Sexuality Studies.
 Because the major is made up of courses that also count toward programs of study in other disciplines, it also offers students the opportunity to pursue minors or dual majors in other fields to supplement and apply their training in Women, Gender, and Sexuality Studies.
 Students often decide to complete a second major in African and African American Studies, Anthropology, Communication, Crime and Justice Studies, English, History, International Studies, Modern Languages, Philosophy, Political Science, Religion, Social Work, and Sociology.
 Up to 20 credit hours of electives can count toward both majors and dual majors within the College of Liberal Arts may not need to complete additional credit hours beyond the standard requirements.
 Students also pursuing a major in Business, Economics, Education, Psychology, or Nursing will need to complete additional credit hours to fulfill their secondary college and program requirements.